420 (cannabis culture): Literature

 Several books about cannabis have "420" in the title; examples include the cannabis cookbooks The 420 Cannabis Cookbook, published by Simon & Schuster, and The 420 Gourmet published in 2016 by HarperCollins.

 Commerce

-Some American restaurants offer "420" themed promotions to coincide with April 20.
+Several American restaurant chains have offered "420" themed promotions to coincide with April 20.
+They included well known national chains Wingstop, KFC, and Taco Bell, as well as smaller entities like Voodoo Donut.

 Tesla CEO Elon Musk tweeted in 2018 about taking his company private at $420 a share.
 Musk testified during a trial that any associations with cannabis were coincidental; however, in the SEC filing, he admitted that he had recently discovered the number's importance within the cannabis culture and thought his girlfriend would find it funny.
 Musk purchased Twitter in 2022 at $54.20 per share and the financing documents were signed on April 20, acknowledging the reference to marijuana culture both in the last three digits of the price and in the date.
 Musk continued making 420 references in June 2025 when Tesla Robotaxi service was launched in Austin, Texas where a flat fee of $4.20 was introduced, regardless of the distance travelled.